PaskLab/adastry-ui/docs/docs/services/rewards-history.md

 :::info

-❗️ For SPO only: the **Rewards** field include both stake rewards and operation fees.
+❗️ For SPO only: the **Rewards** field includes both stake rewards and operation fees.
 If one or more owner accounts differ from the reward account, the following process applies:
 - **Reward account:** display the real rewards and operation fees amount received by the account.
 - **Owner accounts:** display rewards relative to the stake share of the account, plus the total fees divided by